pnp/cli-microsoft365/docs/manual/docs/concepts/completion.md

 You should now be able to complete your input, eg. typing `o365 s<tab>` will complete it to `o365 spo` and typing `o365 spo <tab><tab>` will list all SharePoint Online commands available in Office 365 CLI.
 To see the options available for the command, type `-<tab><tab>`, for example `o365 spo app list -<tab><tab>` will list all options available for the `o365 spo app list` command.
 If the command is completed, the completion will automatically start suggestions with a `-` indicating that you have matched a command and can now specify its options.
 Command options you've already used are removed from the suggestions list, but the completion doesn't take into account short and long variant of the same option.
 If you specified the `--output` option in your command, `--option` will not be displayed in the list of suggestions, but `-o` will.

+#### Update sh completion

+Command completion is based on the static `commands.json` file located in the folder where the Office 365 CLI is installed.
+After updating the Office 365 CLI, you should update the completion file by executing `o365 --completion:sh:generate` in the command line.
+After running this command, it's not necessary to restart the shell to see the latest changes.

 #### Disable sh completion

 To disable completion, edit your shell's profile file (for Zsh `~/.zshrc`) and remove the following lines: